nvuckovic/Real-time-facemask-detection/README.md

 	trainModel.py
 	DetectVideo.py

-Download/import the necessary libraries: TensorFlow, Keras, OpenCV,matplotlib,imutils, NumPy, sklearn,Tkinter,OS, and Threading.
+Download/import the necessary libraries: TensorFlow, Keras, OpenCV, matplotlib, imutils, NumPy, sklearn,Tkinter, OS, and Threading.
 Please update the dataset folder location in the line 21 of trainModel.py and run it.
 It takes around 45 mins to an hour for training.